mattjagiello/Spotify-Immersive/README.md

 1. Be sure you have downloaded and [installed Ruby](https://www.ruby-lang.org/en/documentation/installation/) on your computer in order to run Ruby files.
 2. Clone this project repo down to your local computer.
 3. Navigate to the folder where you downloaded the repo and run `bundle` in your terminal to install the required gems and components for the app.
-4. What you need to play songs???
+4. In order to play songs in the Spotify desktop app from from the playlist via the 'play song' CLI option, you will need to install the ['shpotify'](https://github.com/hnarayanan/shpotify) [Homebrew](https://brew.sh/) application using the terminal command `brew install shpotify` or [click here](https://medium.com/@dallasbille/controlling-your-spotify-from-terminal-a505990bafc2) for a walkthrough.
 5. Run the command `rake db:migrate` in your terminal to create the local SQLite3 database.
 6. Open the app via CLI by running `ruby bin/run.rb`